Interstate 435 Kansas / Missouri

-Interstate 435 is the 83-mile, two-state beltway encircling the Kansas City metropolitan area.
+Interstate 435 is the 83 mile long beltway encircling the Kansas City metropolitan area in Kansas and Missouri.
 The freeway serves Independence, Lee’s Summit and Overland Park among other suburban cities.
 While providing a bypass for long distance travelers north to St. Joseph and Des Moines, and south to Wichita and Joplin, most of the freeway serves commuter traffic.
 Areas of the north beltway are somewhat rural while I-435 to the southwest, south and east of Kansas City are suburbanized.
 The northwestern quadrant overlaps with Interstate 29 for 3.1 miles by Kansas City International Airport (MCI).

-AASHTO designated the Kansas City beltway as I-435 on June 23, 1969.
+The American Association of State Highway Officials (AASHO) designated the Kansas City beltway as I-435 on June 23, 1969.
 The route appears on the Missouri Official Highway Map by 1964, but only as an east side bypass between I-35 near Lenexa, Kansas and I-35 at Claycomo, Missouri.
 Opened to traffic by 1967, the initial section of freeway ran east from I-35 to U.S. 69 in Overland Park, Kansas.
-The freeway north and east to Missouri 78 (East 23rd Street) at Blue Summit was completed by 1970.
+The freeway north and east to Missouri Route 78 (East 23rd Street) at Blue Summit was completed by 1970.

-The original I-435 alignment east of I-35 was finished by 1975, with a full cloverleaf interchange at the west end with a local road tieing it into Pflumm Road to the south, and a semi directional-T interchange at Claycomo to the north.1 U.S. 50 was relocated to follow I-435 west from Lee’s Summit, Missouri to Overland Park, Kansas as conditionally approved by AASHTO on June 29, 1978.
+The original I-435 alignment east of I-35 was finished by 1975, with a full cloverleaf interchange at the west end with a local road tying it into Pflumm Road to the south, and a semi directional-T interchange at Claycomo to the north.1 U.S. 50 was relocated to follow I-435 west from Lee’s Summit, Missouri to Overland Park, Kansas as conditionally approved by the American Association of State Highway and Transportation Officials (AASHTO) on June 29, 1978.

-The Grandview Triangle Interchange, where Interstates 49, 435, 470 and U.S. 50 and 70 come together, was upgraded during roadwork from fall 2000 to May 2008. $300-million in construction focused on expanding the U.S. 71 mainline by three lanes per direction, adding two lanes for the continuation of I-435 east, and shifting the left-hand ramp from I-435 east to I-49 and U.S. 71 south, and I-470 east to the right.
-Interchanges were also revamped along I-49 & U.S. 71 to the south at Blue Ridge Boulevard, Red Bridge Road and Longview Road.
+The Grandview Triangle Interchange, where I-49, I-435, I-470 and U.S. 50 and U.S. 71 come together, was upgraded during roadwork from Fall 2000 to May 2008. $300 million in construction focused on expanding the U.S. 71 mainline by three lanes per direction, adding two lanes for the continuation of I-435 east, and shifting the left side ramp from I-435 east to I-49 and U.S. 71 south, and I-470 east to the right.
+Interchanges were also revamped along I-49/U.S. 71 to the south at Blue Ridge Boulevard, Red Bridge Road and Longview Road.